 In this part of our Coming Out Guide for LGBTQ, we will show you when you should come out and why or when you shouldn’t.
 In other words, it is a decision LGBTQ people must always face when meeting new folks.
 Consequently, it’s something you’ll do repeatedly throughout your life.
 Your approach and experience may differ depending on where and who you are with.

-Notably, the coming out is a fundamentally personal decision.
-You — and only you — get to decide if, when, and how you do it.
+Notably, coming out is a fundamentally personal decision.
+You—and only you—get to decide if, when, and how you do it.
 This can be a grave step; you should only come out when ready.

 It’s never okay to pressure an LGBTQ person without permission.

 You might also want to start the process by talking to people who are also LGBTQ.
-In some cases, it’s also helpful to talk to experts (like a counselor, social service, teacher, or sympathetic family member) to help clear up when you want to come out and who to come out to.
+In some cases, it’s also helpful to talk to experts (like a counselor, social service worker, teacher, or sympathetic family member) to clarify when you want to come out and who to come out to.

 For everyone, and primarily for young people, sex and sexuality can change and evolve with time.
 It may take some time to understand your sexuality and identity thoroughly.
 In any case, these things may change as you mature.
 Unfortunately, sharing much of what you are as a person during this time can be delicate.
 You have to be prepared for possible negative feedback.
 After all, you can only change yourself.
 You cannot change the others.
 That’s their job!